Skip to main content

 note

 The specified command, environment, volumes, and x-ports properties are essential for Caddy to function correctly in the Uncloud cluster.
+Do not change the source paths of the volume mounts as the Uncloud daemon relies on them to communicate with Caddy and update its configuration.

 Deploy or update the caddy service from the Compose file: